Meghan Markle Just Gave Her Go-To Updo A '60s Twist

-For today's royal press appearance, a roundtable discussion as part of the One Young World Summit, Meghan Markle stepped out in head-to-toe burgundy.
-From the oxblood V-neck sweater to the red leather midi-skirt, Markle's monochromatic ensemble was appropriate for fall and very on-brand sartorially — except for one detail: the hair.
+For Friday's royal press appearance, a roundtable discussion as part of the One Young World Summit, Meghan Markle stepped out in head-to-toe burgundy.
+From the oxblood V-neck sweater to the red leather midi-skirt, Markle's monochromatic ensemble was appropriate for autumn and very on-brand sartorially — except for one detail: the hair.

 From the front, the updo looked like Markle's signature chignon, complete with loose strands framing her face.
 However, the photos showing Markle in profile tell a different story.
 Instead of her go-to bun, she's rocking a voluminous French twist that takes us all the way back to the '60s.